Nicholas42/ws1920/README.md

 The built pdfs can be found on https://nicholas-schwab.de/ws1920/

+The styles and classes also lie in my texmf folder, so I dont think this repo will build as is.
+You should either copy them into your texmf folder or into the folder of the lecture you want to build.

 For Global Analysis I please also look at the (probably much better) notes by Jendrik: https://gitlab.com/lecture-notes-bonn/global-analysis-1-notes-ws-19-20